HumanSecurity/human-mcp-server/README.md

 * *"Show me attack trends over the last 24 hours"*
 * *"Investigate suspicious activity for account ID XXXXX"*
 * *"What third-party scripts are running on our payment pages?"*
-* *"Are we PCI DSS compliant based on our current security headers?"*
+* *"Show me the scripts and headers in my PCI inventory"*
 * *"Analyze the effectiveness of our custom security rules"*
 * *"Show me details about attack cluster XXXXX"*